cko-976/phm-RUL-/README.md

 - Flowcool leak

 ### Some data issues
-- Disparate data in the features data ranging from 107 to 10--6
+- Disparate data in the features data.
 - Missing data on the TTF files
 - The time variable has inconsistent gaps mostly like due to the machine being shut down for maintenance.
 Therefore, the time variable cannot be used as a index.
 - Sensor data has no distinct pattern or seasonality.